This is the multi-page printable view of this section. Click here to print.

 • Delete the policy (if it is not being used by any policy mapping)

-4. From the Edit Source Repository Policy Rules modal, set up the policy rules for the new policy.
+3. You can configure each rule set under the Edit option.
 Start by selecting an item from the Gate dropdown list, where each item represents a category of policy checks.

 Note: If you are creating a policy rule for a source repository, only vulnerabilities are available.